kiruba2006/HALF_ADDER_SUBTRACTOR/README.md

 **Result:**
-the truth tables of half subractor and full adder are verified
+the truth tables of half subractor and half adder are verified